pavanpc/Events-Aggregator/README.md

       <b> II.
 Raw events  in elasticsearch</b>

          i.
-The raw events are wihh id field(eventy_type+ts) are inserted into elasticsearch.
-This data can be used to any analysis on events.Later this should be purged based on data size.
+The raw events  wihh id field(eventy_type+ts) are inserted into elasticsearch.
+This data can be used to any analysis on events.
+Later this should be purged based on data size.

               id                     ts           event_type     params.key1    params.keyN
           ex: session_end1465484030  1465484030   session_end    android        valueN